Kobe Bryant’s widow to settle lawsuit over deadly crash - News Break

 The National Transportation Safety Board released a report in February that blamed pilot error for the crash.
 The NTSB said a series of poor decisions led Zobayan to fly blindly into a wall of clouds where he became so disoriented he thought he was climbing when the craft was plunging.

-The settlement agreement would end legal action against Zobayan’s estate, Island Express Helicopters Inc. and its owner, Island Express Holding Corp.
-The suit alleged the companies didn’t properly train or supervise Zobayan and that the pilot was careless and negligent to fly in fog and should have aborted the flight.
+The settlement agreement would end legal action against Zobayan’s estate, Island Express Helicopters and its owner, Island Express Holding Corporation.
+The suit alleged the companies did not properly train or supervise Zobayan and that the pilot was careless and negligent to fly in fog and should have aborted the flight.

-Island Express Helicopters has denied responsibility and said the crash was “an act of God” it couldn’t control.
-It countersued two Federal Aviation Administration air traffic controllers, saying the crash was caused by their “series of erroneous acts and/or omissions.”
+Island Express Helicopters has denied responsibility and said the crash was “an act of God” it could not control.
+It countersued two Federal Aviation Administration air traffic controllers, saying the crash was caused by their “series of erroneous acts and/or omissions”.